HB1324/Meshtastic/NodeDB Functions/README.md

-# 📡 Meshtastic Node Exporter
+# 📡 Meshtastic Node Export

 This Python utility connects to a Meshtastic device, extracts node information using the `meshtastic --nodes` command, cleans and structures the data, and outputs a clean `nodes.csv` file — ready for Excel or Google Sheets.